syncfusion-content/maui-docs/MAUI/Rotator/Adding-Looping-and-Delays.md

 # Adding Looping and Delays in .NET MAUI Rotator (SfRotator)

-Looping and delay can be enabled in the `SfRotator` control, and you can customize the Text and Navigation direction.
+Looping and delay can be enabled in the `SfRotator` control in .NET MAUI.

 ## Toggle AutoPlay